 - Do not leave any items on the cooktop.

-The hot air from the vent may ignite flammable items and will increase pressure in closed containers, which may cause them to burst. - To avoid the possibility of a burn, always be certain that the controls for all burners are at the OFF position and all grates are cool before attempting to remove them. - When flaming foods are under the hood, turn the fan OFF.
-The fan, if operating, may spread the flames. - If the range is located near a window, do not hang long curtains that could blow over the top burners and create a fire hazard. - When a pilot goes out (on models with standing pilots), you will detect a faint odor of gas as your signal to relight the pilot.
-When relighting the pilot, make sure the burner controls are in the OFF position, and follow instructions in the Installation Instructions to relight. - If you smell gas, and you have already made sure the pilots are lit (on models with standing pilots), turn off the gas to the range and call a qualified service technician.
+The hot air from the vent may ignite flammable items and will increase pressure in closed containers, which may cause them to burst. - To avoid the possibility of a burn, always be certain that the controls for all burners are at the off position and all grates are cool before attempting to remove them. - When flaming foods under the hood, turn the fan on. - If range is located near a window, do not hang long curtains that could blow over the top burners and create a fire hazard. - When a pilot goes out (on standing pilot models), you will detect a faint odor of gas as your signal to relight the pilot.
+When relighting the pilot, make sure burner controls are in the off position, and follow instructions in this book to relight. - If you smell gas, and you have already made sure pilots are lit (on standing pilot models), turn off the gas to the range and call a qualified service technician.
 Never use an open flame to locate a leak.